 About Maricopa County National Adoption Day Foundation

-Each Thanksgiving, we gather together to give thanks for our families and count our blessings.
+Each November, we gather together to give thanks for our families and count our blessings.
 For thousands for children in foster care, this cherished celebration is just a dream.

 But there is hope.

 On the Saturday before Thanksgiving, courts in 410 communities in all 50 states, the District of Columbia, Puerto Rico and Guam open their doors to finalize the adoptions of thousands of children from foster care, and to celebrate all families who adopt.
 By working with courts, judges, attorneys, adoption professionals, child welfare agencies and advocates, thousands of children in foster care nationwide, realize their dream of having a family and a home on National Adoption Day.

 Since its inception, in 2000, this annual one-day event has made the dreams of 70,000 children come true.

 Maricopa County is proud to have been a participant in this event since its inception.
 For the last several years, Maricopa County’s event has been the largest in the country with more children adopted here than in any other city in the U. S. This November 23, 2019 will be the 20th year that Maricopa County has celebrated National Adoption Day.
 Last fall, 168 children were adopted into loving homes in Maricopa County.

 Deadline to file petitions is 10/11/19 and deadline to file supporting documents is 10/25/19